Cooperx521/PyramidDrop/README.md

 If you want to use PyramidDrop on your own model, and if the LLM is based on llama, you can directly add these functions based on [Core Implementation](#core-implementation) to run it easily.
 If the LLM is not based on llama, you will need to adjust these functions according to the forward function of your LLM.

+## Efficient Training
+We can use PyramidDrop during the training process of [LLaVA](https://github.com/haotian-liu/LLaVA) and [Open-LLaVA-NeXT](https://github.com/xiaoachen98/Open-LLaVA-NeXT).
+Firstly, please prepare the data of pretraining and finetuning following the instructions of the two repositories above.
+Then you can directly use PyramidDrop to reduce training cost, code can be found in ```scripts/v1_5/pdrop_train```

+Options to note:

+- `--layer_list  '[8,16,24]' `: the layers after which we apply rank & drop.
+- `--image_token_ratio_list "[0.5,0.25,0.125]" `: denote the image tokens ratio we retain at different stage, and this represents we obtain 50%, 25%, 12.5% after layer8, layer16, layer24.
+In this case, λ = 0.5.

 ## Efficient Inference

 We follow the original evaluation in [LLaVA](https://github.com/haotian-liu/LLaVA) for most of benchmarks.
 For MMStar, DocVQA, InfoVQA, ChartQA